-Litigation can provide the best, or only, process option for parties who genuinely require someone else to make the decisions for them, or who are unable or unwilling to attempt to work together to seek mutually acceptable solutions.
+Litigation can provide the best, or only, process option for parties who genuinely require someone else to make the decisions for them.
+Or sometimes, people are unable or unwilling to attempt to work together to seek mutually acceptable solutions.

 After a career in the courtroom, I have chosen to focus my efforts on more peaceful forms of dispute resolution.
 But if you feel that litigation is the right process for your situation, I would be happy to recommend any number of trusted colleagues who can provide those services.